 Qualified Name: TemporalExpression::Model::PhasedPeriodIntersectionTe

 Applied from the beginning of each continuous period.
 The continuous period is defined by period, daysOfWeek, periodInDay, DayInMonth and RangeEachYear.
 Phasing starts at the beginning of the continuous period for the stated duration then repeated after phasing value from the beginning of the previous phasing.
 If there are no phasing statement then the active period is the whole of the continuous period (every hour of every day of every week of every year, duration 60 minutes).
-If no continuous period statement then phasing is relative until applies to a specific period by intersection where the intersection is defined as starting at the beginning of the period of the other intersecting element(s).
+If no continuous period statement then phasing applies to a specific period by intersection where the intersection is defined as starting at the beginning of the period of the other intersecting element(s).
 The phasings can be accumulated (essentially formed by an intersection of the properties).
-For example: - hourPhasing of 0.5 and dayPhasing of 2.0 and duration of 15 minutes means 15 minutes for every 30 minutes for a whole day every other day. - hourPhasing of 0.5 and dayPhasing of 2.5 and duratoin of 15 minutes meand 15 minutes for every 30 minutes for a whole day then the same for a day starting a day and a half after the end of the first period.
+For example: - hourPhasing of 0.5 and dayPhasing of 2.0 and duration of 15 minutes means 15 minutes for every 30 minutes for a whole day every other day. - hourPhasing of 0.5 and dayPhasing of 2.5 and duratoin of 15 minutes means 15 minutes for every 30 minutes for a whole day then the same for a day starting a day and a half after the end of the first period.

 This class is AggLeaf.